OpenTermsArchive/docs/content/_index.md

 # Open Terms Archive documentation

 Open Terms Archive is a decentralised system that tracks collections of services' terms across multiple servers.
-Each collection operates its own API, and the Federation API unifies search and discovery across collections, fostering collaboration with external applications.
+Each collection exposes the data it collects through datasets and through its own API.
+The Federation API unifies search and discovery across collections.

 ## Required minimal terminology